pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 journalctl -fu cells -S -1h
 ```

-After a few seconds, you should also be able to connect to your web site at `https://<YOUR_FQDN>` with a valid certificate.
+Connect to your certified web site at `https://<YOUR_FQDN>`.

 ### Add a firewall

 In this tutorial, we use [UncomplicatedFirewall (UFW)](https://wiki.ubuntu.com/UncomplicatedFirewall).

 **Note**:
-Just after firewall install, it is a good idea to temporary  **disable** the firewall service:
-if you make a mistake while configuring it and loose your SSH access, you only have to reboot your server to _turn it off_.
+Just after the firewall is installed, it is better to temporary  **disable** the firewall service.
+This way, if you make a mistake and loose your SSH access, you only have to reboot your server to _turn it off_.

 ```sh
 sudo apt install ufw